Acode-Foundation/acode-plugin-docs/docs/advanced-apis/webview.md

 - `reload()`: Reloads the current page.
 - `destroy()`: Destroys the instance and releases its resources. **You must call this when the WebView is no longer needed.**

+> [!Warning]
+> Always call `destroy()` once the WebView is no longer required.
+Every instance holds a native WebView, so leaving instances alive leaks memory and keeps pages (and their scripts/timers/network activity) running in the background.

+> [!Note]
+> After an instance is destroyed (via `destroy()` or by the user closing a fullscreen WebView), calling any method on it throws `WebView has been destroyed`.

 ## Create

 ```js